-Data Science Core
+Data Science and Applied Technology Core

 Core Leader: Todd Manini, Ph.D.
 Co-Leader: Sanjay Ranka, Ph.D.

 The Data Science and Applied Technology (DSAT) Core is a recent addition to the University of Florida (UF) Older Americans Independence Center (OAIC), created 2 years ago as an interactive data ecosystem to meet the new demands for data-driven approaches and health technologies (e.g. mobile health).
 The overarching goals are to harvest, warehouse, repurpose, analyze, and reduce complex data while implementing new technology in an applied manner to preserve mobility and prevent disability in older adults.
 These goals are perfectly lined with large NIH initiatives such as the Big Data to Knowledge (BD2K) and The Precision Medicine Initiative Cohort Program.
 The core has specific expertise in analyzing and modeling multimodal (e.g. sensor data, images, and medical records) as well as “unstructured data” (e.g. facial expressions from video) that is atypical of most clinical research, but is rapidly expected to become an important research tool.3 Unstructured data require a significant amount of data reorganization to ensure feature identification and extraction, model generation, validation, and visualization to obtain medically relevant relations.
 DSAT also leverages new technologies by developing wearable and mobile applications (“apps”) that assess and characterize mobility, while simultaneously allowing researchers to interact with participants, e.g., in a closed-loop system.

 Technology and big data are becoming essential elements for the future of large-scale assessment of mobility in research and clinical settings.
 DSAT provides a central hub of expertise in computer engineering, mHealth, data science, applied technology, epidemiology, informatics, and content expertise to achieve the following: